secarrel/FastTrack_Bike_Park/README.md

 - Company Values

     Including a section about company values will help people connect with the park and site.
 I have strong environmental values and would like to promote conservation and sustainable practices.
 This is something I intend to mention on the site.
-Many mountain bikers share these values as they love to spend time in nature and therefor want to protect it.
+Many mountain bikers share these values as they love to spend time in nature and therefore want to protect it.
 So I think these values are well-aligned to the target audience.

         WORK IN PROGRESS
     - Meta tags